 - Pour just enough boiling water over the cabbage rolls to cover them.

 - Cover the casserole dish with a lid and bake in the preheated oven for 1 hour.
-Remove from oven and let sit for 5 minutes with the lid on.
+Remove from oven and let sit for 5 to 10 minutes with the lid on.
 If there is water left in the casserole dish afterwards, you can drain it.

 - Serve.